saldarji/darjix/_includes/edtech-news.md

 8. [Brainly ClarityPods Add Mindfulness To An Education-First AI Platform](https://www.forbes.com/sites/rayravaglia/2025/10/10/brainly-claritypods-add-mindfulness-to-an-education-first-ai-platform/) - (
 9. [The Viral TikTok Bunny Turtle Dance, Is Actually A Satire About The Education System](https://thoughtcatalog.com/nicole-stawiarski/2025/10/the-viral-tiktok-bunny-turtle-dance-is-actually-a-satire-about-the-education-system/) - (
 10. [In the grief over my father’s death, I found the relevance of my education](https://indianexpress.com/article/opinion/columns/fathers-death-grief-mourning-sociology-of-grief-education-10300655/) - (

----
-*This summary is automatically generated from recent edtech news sources.*